iStumblerLabs/iStumblerLabs.github.io/_posts/2016-04-24-code-review.markdown

 Besides my personal experience with the de-facto veto power given to reviewers in the name of consensus; I’ve heard stories about bad actors who used the review process as a way to effectively reduce their co-workers ability to make progress on features, resulting in either poor reviews or extreme frustration.
 While thankfully rare, these incidences, like other forms of workplace harassment should not be tolerated by management.

 We have come a long way in the modern workplace to recognizing and confronting many forms of harassment, which generally makes for a more pleasant and productive working environment for everyone.
-Technical harassment is sadly not a rare issue, but an important one for managers to recognized and deal with just as quuckly as any other form of unprofessional behavior.
+Technical harassment is sadly not a rare issue, but an important one for managers to recognized and deal with just as quickly as any other form of unprofessional behavior.

 As code writers it’s up to us to decide how we work together to build reliable, maintainable systems.
 We should focus on how we can help each other to write better code, not now we can criticize and obstruct using technical process.